BlueDragn/pair-coding-47/README.md

 ### Day 01 : May 17

-- Get to know each other through chingu discord channel.
+- Get to know each other through Chingu discord channel.
 - [Set a time to meet on when2meet](https://www.when2meet.com/?19527638-cw1jk)
 - Discussed about many which includes: <br>
-  - pair programing <br>
+  - pair programming <br>
   - which platform  for meeting <br>
   - Our working setup
   - live code share extension